International Women's Day 2017

 Palgrave Macmillan are proud to present a range of research celebrating women throughout the ages across the humanities, social sciences, business and economics.

 Read exclusive insights from our authors this International Women's Day

 Palgrave Journals Celebrate International Women's Day

 Browse our specially selected content celebrating International Women's Day.
-All of the following articles are free to view throughout March.

 - Transcending the Impact of the financial crisis in the United Kingdom: towards plan F—a feminist economic strategy